Congleton Museum: History

 In 1985 a group of local people formed the Congleton Museum Trust.
 They collected artefacts, raised money and searched the town for premises suitable for a museum.

 In the mid-1990s, a second group of people, who planned to refurbish Congleton Town Hall with the help of Regeneration Funding, became involved, and a museum was written into the refurbishment plans.
 The former police station, a Victorian building which was part of the town hall complex, was proposed as the museum.

 The Heritage Lottery Fund awarded the project over £200,000, and other local and national trusts, businesses and local authorities assisted.
 Building work started in January 2002, and Congleton Museum opened on 29 July 2002.

 Congleton Museum was officially opened by the Duke of Gloucester on 9 October 2002.

+In 2025 Congleton Museum was placed on the Museum At Risk register.

 Collection and exhibits

 The museum focuses on the history of Congleton and its immediate neighbourhood, with particular emphasis on prehistory, the Civil War, the Industrial age and World War II.
 The main display area is on the ground floor.
 On the first floor there is a research library and map collection and an education room.
 This is used for exhibitions, school visits, talks and social events.
 There are also showcases for the display of other items from the collection.

-The museum's collection includes a 1500BC burial urn, a log boat from the Norman period, and two 17th century coin hoards.
+The museum's collection includes a 1500BC burial urn, a log boat from the 930AD, and two 17th century coin hoards.
 The museum houses tableaux illustrating life in the town during prehistoric times, in the Civil War, in the heyday of the textile industry and during the Second World War.
 Figures from the past tell their stories, and interactive computers fill in the background.
 Relief maps show the changes over the centuries.
 The Civil War was particularly significant to Congleton – a former mayor of the town, John Bradshaw, was first to sign Charles I's death warrant.
 A cannonball from that time, still embedded in a piece of wall from Biddulph Hall, is in the museum.
 There are frequent temporary exhibitions, often involving the work of local schools.